swarby/A7_LacourseSpindleDetector/README.txt

         J. Neurosci.
 Methods (2018). doi:10.1016/j.jneumeth.2018.08.014

 ### Change log: ###
--rev1.1.1 -2019-03-15
+-rev1.1.2 -2019-04-09
+	NREMClass is forced empty when DEF_a7.inContOn=0 (In context is turned off) -rev1.1.1 -2019-03-15
 	NREMClass is forced empty when no spindle is detected -rev1.1 -2019-02-21